Phrase and beyond

 - Translation renders a message from one language into another.

 - Localization adapts a translated message to the local context of the recipient.

 This one big difference makes translation a key part of localization.
 Both processes are mutually reinforcing and linked under the umbrella of globalization.

 Failing to realize and appreciate the difference behind the pair of localization vs translation can have serious consequences for anyone looking to expand the global footprint of their business.
 To help you get a better understanding of it, this guide will walk you through the ins and outs of both translation and localization.

 As we’ve briefly touched on above, the main difference between translation and localization is that translation only covers language transfer while localization also involves adapting everything from content and visuals to user experience and layout to a specific market.

-Here are some examples of what needs to be taken into account during localization in order to make your product or service work well for users in their local context.
+Here are some examples of what you need to take into account during localization to make your product work for users in their local context.

 Slang, idioms, colloquialisms